Multimodal learning with graphs: Multimodal Graph Learning for Language

-Once a LIG is constructed, a model must be designed to learn on the graph while incorporating inductive biases relevant to the language task.
-Here we provide brief examples of models intended for aspect-based sentiment analysis (ABSA).
-The methods for ABSA described are appropriate for other language tasks such as question-answering and public opinion mining \cite{chen-etal-2020-aspect}.

-ABSA assigns a sentiment (positive, negative, etc.) of a text to a word/words or an aspect \cite{chen-etal-2020-aspect}.
+Once a LIG is constructed, a model must be designed to learn on the LIG while incorporating inductive biases relevant to the language task.
+We illustrate strategies for learning on LIGs using aspect-based sentiment analysis (ABSA) as a downstream language task~\cite{chen-etal-2020-aspect}.
+ABSA assigns a sentiment (positive, negative) of a text to a word/words or an aspect \cite{chen-etal-2020-aspect}.
 Models must reason over syntactic structure and long-range relations between aspects and other words in the text to perform ABSA \cite{zhang_aspect-based_2019, zhang-qian-2020-convolution}.
-To propagate information among long-range word relations, aspect-specific GNNs mask non-aspect words in LIGs to perform message passing among aspect words \cite{zhang_aspect-based_2019}.
-They also gate or perform element-wise multiplication between the hidden vectors for words and those of aspect words \cite{veyseh2020improving}.
-To include information about syntactic structure, GNNs distinguish between the different types of relations in the dependency tree via type-specific message passing \cite{zhang_aspect-based_2019, veyseh2020improving, zhang-qian-2020-convolution} (Figure \ref{fig:figure_4}c).
+To propagate information between distant words, aspect-specific GNNs mask non-aspect words in LIGs for long-range message passing~\cite{zhang_aspect-based_2019}.
+They also gate or perform element-wise multiplication between latent representations of query and aspect words \cite{veyseh2020improving}.
+To include information about the syntactic structure, GNNs distinguish between the different types of relations in the dependency tree via type-specific message passing \cite{zhang_aspect-based_2019, zhang-qian-2020-convolution, veyseh2020improving} (Figure \ref{fig:figure_4}c).

-The sentiment of neighboring or similar sentences in a document is important for ABSA \cite{chen-etal-2020-aspect}.
-Cooperate graph attention networks (CoGAN) incorporates this via the cooperation between two graph-based modeling blocks: the inter- and intra-aspect modeling blocks (Figure \ref{fig:figure_4}d) \cite{chen-etal-2020-aspect}.
+The sentiment of neighboring or similar sentences is essential to determine the aspect-based sentiment of the document \cite{chen-etal-2020-aspect}.
+Cooperative graph attention networks (CoGAN) incorporate this via the cooperation between two graph-based modeling blocks: the inter- and intra-aspect modeling blocks (Figure \ref{fig:figure_4}d) \cite{chen-etal-2020-aspect}.
 These blocks capture the relation of sentences to other sentences with the same aspect (intra-aspect) and to neighboring sentences in the document that contain different aspects (inter-aspect).
 The outputs of the intra- and inter-aspect blocks are mixed in an interaction block, passing through a series of hidden layers.
-The intermediate representations between each hidden layer are fused via learned attention weights to create a final sentence representation.
+Finally, the intermediate representations between each hidden layer are fused via learned attention weights to create a final sentence representation (MGL Component 4).